 Hotel “Reikartz Kharkiv”.
 It is located in the commercial and historical center of the city, a 2-minute walk from Sumy Street, Pokrovsky Cathedral and other sights.

 76 single and double rooms are equipped according to European standards (air conditioning, Wi-Fi).
-Restaurant (European and Ukrainian cuisine).
+There is a restaurant (European and Ukrainian cuisine).
 Chubarya Street, 4.
 Phone: +380 57 728 13 52.

 Hotel “Park Hotel”.
-New modern hotel located just minutes from the business and cultural center.
+This new modern hotel is located near the business and cultural center.

 Hotel “Ovis”.
-Modern business-class hotel located near the airport.
+It is a modern business-class hotel located near the airport.

 55 comfortable rooms of different categories equipped with all necessary facilities for leisure and business.
 There are rooms for non-smoking visitors.
-Restaurant (European and national cuisine).
+There is a restaurant (European and Ukrainian cuisine).
 Gagarin Avenue, 201-b.
 Phone: +380 57 717 06 33.